Chapter 7 Polygenic scores (PGS)

 #> 0.0000027 0.1100250 0.2261357 0.2365588 0.3580946 0.9998703

-Then we can perform some quality control on the summary statistics by checking whether standard deviations inferred from the external GWAS summary statistics are consistent with the ones in the internal data we have:
+Then we can perform some quality control on the summary statistics by checking whether standard deviations (of genotypes) inferred from the external GWAS summary statistics are consistent with the ones in the internal data we have:

 af_ref <- big_colstats(G, ind.col = info_snp$`_NUM_ID_`, ncores = NCORES)$sum / (2 * nrow(G))